-Since Stand Up To Cancer launched in the USA, it’s become a world-wide brand that now in partnership with Channel 4’s live telethon raises millions for global translational research.
+Since Stand Up To Cancer launched in the USA, it’s become a worldwide brand that now, in partnership with Channel 4’s live telethon, raises millions for global translational research.

-Combining a Radio 1 Newsbeat documentary style, with Radio lab elements – we created an evergreen series of ten, combining a mixture of scientists and those directly affected by cancer into a series that can be used by Stand Up To Cancer to keep their conversation going after their live telethon event.
+Combining a Radio 1 Newsbeat documentary style with Radio lab elements – we created an evergreen series of ten, combining a mixture of scientists and those directly affected by cancer into a series that can be used by Stand Up To Cancer to keep their conversation going after their live telethon event.

 I’m particularly proud of Episode 6 on Taboo cancer.
 This episode highlights how we brought together music, actuality and sound effects – mixed binaurally to create an immersive documentary for Stand Up To Cancer.